Do we need rebalancing strategies? A theoretical and empirical study around SMOTE and its variants: Abstract

 \section{Abstract}

-\textit{Synthetic Minority Oversampling Technique }(SMOTE) is a common rebalancing strategy for handling imbalanced tabular data sets.
-However, few works analyze SMOTE theoretically.
-In this paper, we prove that SMOTE (with default parameter) tends to copy the original minority samples asymptotically.
-We also prove that SMOTE exhibits boundary artifacts, thus justifying existing SMOTE variants.
-Then we introduce two new SMOTE-related strategies, and compare them with state-of-the-art rebalancing procedures.
-Surprisingly, for most data sets, we observe that applying no rebalancing strategy is competitive in terms of predictive performances, with tuned random forests, logistic regression or LightGBM.
-For highly imbalanced data sets, our new methods, named CV-SMOTE and Multivariate Gaussian SMOTE, are competitive.
-Besides, our analysis sheds some lights on the behavior of common rebalancing strategies, when used in conjunction with random forests.
+\textit{Synthetic Minority Oversampling Technique} (SMOTE) is a common rebalancing strategy for handling imbalanced tabular data sets.
+However, few works analyse SMOTE theoretically.
+In this paper, we derive several non-asymptotic upper bound on SMOTE density.
+From these results, we prove that SMOTE (with default parameter) tends to copy the original minority samples asymptotically.
+We confirm and illustrate this first theoretical behavior numerically.
+Furthermore, we prove that SMOTE density vanishes near the boundary of the support of the minority class distribution.
+We then adapt SMOTE based on our theoretical findings to introduce two new variants.
+These strategies are compared on $13$ tabular data sets with $10$ state-of-the-art rebalancing procedures, including deep generative and diffusion models.
+First, for most data sets, applying no rebalancing strategy is competitive in terms of predictive performances, would it be with LightGBM, tuned random forests or logistic regression.
+Second, when the imbalance ratio is artificially augmented, one of our two modifications of SMOTE leads to promising predictive performances compared to SMOTE and other strategies.

-\section{Introduction}
+\section{INTRODUCTION}

-Imbalanced data sets for binary classification are encountered in various fields such as fraud detection \citep[][]{ex-fraud}, medical diagnosis \citep[][]{RF-medical-example} and even churn detection \citep[][]{nguyen2021comparison}.
-In our study, we focus on imbalanced data in the context of binary classification on tabular data, for which most machine learning algorithms have a tendency to predict the majority class.
+Imbalanced data sets for binary classification are encountered in various fields such as fraud detection \citep[][]{ex-fraud}, medical diagnosis \citep[][]{RF-medical-example} and churn detection \citep[][]{nguyen2021comparison}.
+In our study, we focus on imbalanced data in the context of binary classification on \textit{tabular data} (thus excluding images and text data sets), for which most machine learning algorithms have a tendency to predict the majority class.
 This leads to biased predictions, so that several rebalancing strategies have been developed in order to handle this issue, as explained by \citet{krawczyk2016learning} and \citet{ramyachitra2014imbalanced}.
-These procedures can be divided into two categories: model-level and data-level.
+These procedures can be divided into model-level and data-level categories.